Do Alzheimer's patients want to go home? Or are they longing for a time and place when they were safe and secure and knew everyone's name and face?

 A time when she was safe and secure and knew every one's name and face.

-I decided right then and there that I would make Delray Beach the safest, most secure place that Dotty ever lived.
+I decided right then and there that I would make our home in Delray Beach, FL the safest, most secure place that Dotty ever lived.

-I started putting my arm around her more, I rubbed my check on her check, and I started telling her how wonderful a place, and what a safe place Delray Beach was - and how lucky we were to live here.
+I started putting my arm around my mother's shoulders, I rubbed my cheek on her cheek, and I started telling her how wonderful a place, and what a safe place Delray Beach was - and how lucky we were to live here.

-I didn't wait until she told me she wanted to go home.
+I didn't wait until she told me she wanted to go home to do this.
+I did this during the day to reinforce her.

 When Dotty would say she wanted to go home I would respond directly, and say,

-It took a long time but eventually she started making that little Dotty smile, and said, okay.
+It took a while but eventually Dotty started making that little Dotty smile, and said, okay.

 You might also try stating clearly and concisely that the thought of them living far away from you makes you sad, and you want them near you.